Renal Artery Stenosis

 Contrast nephrotoxicity

-Patients with progressive ischemic nephropathy (ie, underlying chronic renal failure) are at risk for contrast nephrotoxicity and should be informed of this risk prior to any contrast procedure.
+Patients with progressive ischemic nephropathy (ie, underlying chronic kidney disease) are at risk for contrast nephrotoxicity and should be informed of this risk prior to any contrast procedure.

-Contrast nephropathy typically manifests as a brief rise in the serum creatinine level 3-6 days after exposure to radiocontrast and is reported in up to 40% of patients with underlying renal failure.
+Contrast nephropathy typically manifests as a brief rise in the serum creatinine level 3-6 days after exposure to radiocontrast and is reported in up to 40% of patients with underlying kidney failure.

-Most patients with contrast nephropathy ultimately recover renal function.
+Most patients with contrast nephropathy ultimately recover kidney function.
 Porter reviewed results from nearly 300 patients with contrast nephropathy and concluded that fewer than 10% of these patients required dialysis permanently.

 Selection of diagnostic tests